labstructbioinf/pLM-BLAST/README.md

 Pre-computed databases can be downloaded from [http://ftp.tuebingen.mpg.de/pub/protevo/toolkit/databases/plmblast_dbs](http://ftp.tuebingen.mpg.de/ebio/protevo/toolkit/databases/plmblast_dbs/). pLM-BLAST can use any kind of embeddings, which are in the form of `(seqlen, embdim)`.

-The `embeddings.py` script can be used to create a custom database based on pLM embeddings (`T5` based model such as `prott5`, `esm`-family or any model working with `transformers` `AutoModel` class) from a CSV or FASTA file.
+The `embeddings` program can be used to create a custom database based on pLM embeddings (`T5` based model such as `prott5`, `esm`-family or any model working with `transformers` `AutoModel` class) from a CSV or FASTA file with protein sequences.
 For example, the first lines of the CSV file for the ECOD database are:

 ```
 ,id,description,sequence